DushyanthJyothi/bash-logger/README.md

 - __bl_set_log_level "TRACE"

-If not set it will use INFO as a default log level
+Default is INFO log level

 3) use the following functions to log: